AlexandreSajus/Python-Ecosystem/README.md

 # Python-Ecosystem
 A simple discrete ecosystem model in Python illustrating prey-predator systems and natural selection

-The ecosystem shows the interaction between foxes and bunnies The simulation takes into account hunger, age, reproduction, vision range and fear
+The ecosystem shows the interaction between foxes and bunnies.
+It takes into account hunger, age, reproduction, vision range and fear

 Parameters can vary to simulate natural selection